PereViader/ManualDi/README.md

 ## Scope

 The scope of a binding defines the rules for instance creation.
-- Single: The container will generate a single instance of the type and cache it.
-Followup calls for the same type will reuse the instance.
+- Single: The container creates and caches one instance of the type; subsequent calls reuse this instance.
-- Transient: The container will generate a new instance every time the type is resolved.
+- Transient: The container creates an instance every time the type is resolved.

 If no scope is specified, `Single` is used